Lima, Peru: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. Be sure to get the right type.
-The vast majority of adapters for sale now are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and C. Check that you get the necessary kind.
+The vast majority of adapters currently available are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 Power bank for devices